amitrani6/time-series-examples/README.md

  3) ["Achieving Stationarity With Time Series Data"](https://towardsdatascience.com/achieving-stationarity-with-time-series-data-abd59fd8d5a0) (Towards Data Science) - An article about stationarity in time series data based on **time_series_removing_trends_and_decomposition.ipynb**

-4) ["Time Series Decomposition and Statsmodels Parameters"](https://medium.com/@amitrani/time-series-decomposition-and-statsmodels-parameters-69e54d035453) - An article about time series decomposition models using the statsmodels module based on **time_series_removing_trends_and_decomposition.ipynb**
+4) ["Time Series Decomposition and Statsmodels Parameters"](https://medium.com/@amitrani/time-series-decomposition-and-statsmodels-parameters-69e54d035453) (Towards Data Science) - An article about time series decomposition models using the statsmodels module based on **time_series_removing_trends_and_decomposition.ipynb**